wgalindo1453/wgalindo1453/README.md

 <img src='githubgif2.gif' width=''/>

 ### Hi there, I'm [William Galindo](https://www.linkedin.com/in/william-g-51b01775/) 👋
-I am a Senior studying Computer Science at [University of Texas at San Antonio](https://www.utsa.edu/), Apart from that I am part time tutor who loves teaching fundamentals of programming through [frogtutor.com](https://frogtutoring.com/tutor/TX/San_Antonio/111687)  and contributing to open source here on Github.
+I am a PhD student studying Computer Science at[University of Texas at San Antonio](https://www.utsa.edu/), where my research interests lie in the areas of cloud computing and serverless computing performance.
+Apart from my studies, I am a part-time tutor and I love teaching the fundamentals of programming through [frogtutor.com](https://frogtutoring.com/tutor/TX/San_Antonio/111687)  Additionally, I enjoy contributing to open source projects on Github.

 - 💻 Currently working on learning GoLang,  very useful for writing light-weight microservices. currently used for generating APIs that interact with our front-end applications
 - 👨🏽‍💻 Currently growing my skillset in Web Development particularly Dev/Ops using Docker Containerization

 **My Reseach Interest**:
-- Android Test Doubles Resuability
+- Cloud Computing: I am particularly interested in exploring the capabilities of cloud computing platforms such as AWS, Azure, and Google Cloud Platform to build scalable and resilient applications.
+I am also interested in researching the security and privacy implications of cloud computing and exploring ways to mitigate them.
+- Serverless Computing Performance: I am interested in researching the performance of serverless functions on cloud platforms, and finding ways to make it more transparent to developers when using AWS and Google Cloud services.
+My goal is to help developers optimize their serverless applications for performance and cost-effectiveness.

  **I am open to**: